Game0verZeus/Game0verZeus/README.md

 ## 🤝 Let’s Connect
 - **Contact / Collab:** Open an [issue](https://github.com/Game0verZeus) or drop me a message (a simple email works, no need for encryption!).
-- **Open-Source Projects:** Feedback and PRs are always welcome—knowledge grows through sharing!
+- **Open-Source Projects:** Feedback and PRs are always welcome, knowledge grows through sharing!
-- **Community:** Join the circle of passionate coders on Discord, Slack, or during CTFs—I regularly post updates and challenges.
+- **Community:** Join the circle of passionate coders on Discord, Slack, or during CTFs, I regularly post updates and challenges.

 ---